 Reasons Women in the Detroit Area Choose Chau Plastic Surgery’s Surgeons to Perform Their Breast Lifts

 Our goal is to exceed each patient’s expectations.
 To accomplish this, we use our skill, artistic vision, extensive experience and knowledge to create unique surgical and treatment plans for our patients.

 Proudly Serving the Metro Detroit Area for More Than Two Decades

 Chau Plastic Surgery’s board-certified plastic surgeons are dedicated to providing each patient with personalized care.
 It is this dedication that allows us to fulfill the desires and address the needs of our patients.
-To schedule your complimentary consultation please call (248) 799-2880.
+To schedule your consultation please call (248) 799-2880.
 Chau Plastic Surgery is located at 27901 Woodward Avenue, Ste #100, Berkley, Michigan.